 An electric kettle is versatile; it can be used for purposes other than boiling water, e.g., cooking meals.
 However, cooking meals in an electric kettle does revolve around boiling water.
-That being said, here are the list of food items apart from milk that you can boil or cook using an electric kettle-
+That being said, here is the list of food items apart from milk that you can boil or cook using an electric kettle-

 1. Boiled Eggs